There are certain topics that pet owners don’t research unless they have a real need to.

 If this is the case, I am truly sorry, and I hope this article helps you learn about this condition and how you can help your cat live more comfortably.

 NOTE: If your cat is suddenly vocalizing, appears distressed or painful, can’t walk, is rapid open-mouth breathing, and/or their toes are cool to the touch, seek veterinary care immediately.
 DO NOT DELAY.
-The prognosis (outcome) of delayed treatment (after 6 hours) for ATE is poor.
+The outcome of delaying treatment (after 6 hours) for ATE is poor.

 Hearing that your cat has a condition called aortic thromboembolism (also referred to as saddle thrombus) is not only scary but overwhelming.
 Personally, once I start hearing big words for a diagnosis, my brain shuts down.